The Steel Patek Philippe Cubitus 5821A on the Wrist

 Deciphering Patek's highly discussed new square take on the sporty-chic watch with integrated bracelet.

 This was, by far, the most anticipated launch of the year, but also (and unsurprisingly) the most discussed and commented new release of 2024.
 In fact, I can’t recall witnessing such an amount of reactions from the watch community since the launch of the Audemars Piguet Code 11.59 collection – which, for several reasons, shouldn’t come as a surprise.
 We’re here to talk, of course, about the Patek Philippe Cubitus.
-And now that the dust has settled, and following our initial article presenting the collection, we thought it would be relevant to come back on the topic, and specifically to look at the core model, the Steel Cubitus 5821A.
-It’s time to give us our impressions on the wrist – a.k.a the best way to give an objective opinion about a watch.
+And now that the dust has settled, and following our initial article presenting the collection, we thought it would be relevant to return to the topic, and specifically to look at the core model, the Steel Cubitus 5821A.
+It’s time to give you our impressions on the wrist – a.k.a the best way to give an objective opinion about a watch.

 Context of the launch

 25 years in the making… 25 years during which watch enthusiasts have been preparing themselves for the next big thing at Patek Philippe… 25 years during which the Nautilus and the Aquanaut collections, both strong advocates of the luxury sports watch genre, have ruled the game.
-For this reason, launching a new collection had to be difficult.
+For this reason, launching a new collection was going to be difficult.
 The complexity of the launch was carved into stone, even more so that some collectors were actually waiting for this new collection to feature the replacement to the now-discontinued steel Nautilus 5711A.

 Overall design of the Patek Philippe Cubitus